slateci/slateci.github.io/_posts/2019-10-21-quarterly-updates.md

 type: markdown
 ---

 This is the first in our series of roughly quarterly release notes for activities in the SLATE project.
-We have a whole slew of changes across all aspects of SLATE, including a revamped web experience, client/server improvements, better tooling, more  applications, and new sites added to the Federation.
+We have a whole slew of changes across all aspects of SLATE, including a revamped web experience, client/server improvements, better tooling, more  applications, and new sites added to the Federation. <!--end_excerpt-->

 We encourage you to try things out and let us know what's working, what's not, what can be improved and so on.
 For discussion, news and troubleshooting, the [SLATE Slack workspace](https://slack.slateci.io/) is the best place to reach us!